 Independent living communities are also known as retirement communities, retirement homes or senior housing.
 For today's baby boomers and seniors with few if any disabilities and needed only limited assistance, retirement communities offer a broad range of intellectual, physical and social activities to enhance golden years' enjoyment.
+Learn more about Independent Living amenities and costs

 The retirement years should be enjoyable.
 In fact, some say they're the best years of life since you don't have to deal with the stresses of mortgage, kids and jobs.